Port-Hamiltonian Realizations of Nonminimal Linear Time Invariant Systems: Introduction

-The synthesis of system models that describe complex physical phenomena often involves the coupling of independently developed subsystems originating within different disciplines.
-Systematic approaches to coupling such diversely generated subsystems prudently follows a system-theoretic network paradigm that focusses on the transfer of energy, mass, and other conserved quantities among the subsystems.
-When the subsystem models themselves arise from variational principles, then the aggregate system typically has structural features that reflects underlying conservation laws and often it may be characterized as a \emph{port-Hamiltonian (PH) system}, see \cite{DalS99,GolSBM03,MasSB92,OrtSMM01,OrtSME02,Sch04,Sch06,SchM95,SchM02,SchM13} for some major references.
-Although PH systems may be formulated in a more general framework, we will restrict ourselves to {\em input-state-output PH systems}, which have the form
+} The synthesis of system models that describe complex physical phenomena often involves the coupling of independently developed subsystems originating within different disciplines.
+Systematic approaches to coupling such diversely generated subsystems prudently follows a system-theoretic network paradigm that focuses on the transfer of energy, mass, and other conserved quantities among the subsystems.
+When the subsystem models themselves arise from variational principles, then the aggregate system typically has structural features that reflects underlying conservation laws and very often it may be characterized as a \emph{port-Hamiltonian (pH) system}, see \cite{BeaMV19,BeaMXZ18,GolSBM03,MasSB92,MehM19,MehS23,OrtSMM01,OrtSME02,Sch04,Sch06,SchM95,SchM02,SchM13,SchM23} for some major references and \cite{MehU23} for a detailed survey covering also the case of descriptor systems.
+Although pH systems may be formulated within a more general framework, we restrict ourselves to {\em input-state-output pH systems}, which have the form